ODtwits/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-lists the current directory contents, including hidden files (starting with .) in long format
+list the current directory content in long format, with user and group IDs displayed numerically and hidden files (starting with .)